kubernetes/community/contributors/design-proposals/instrumentation/events-redesign.md

 ## Proposed implementation plan
 - 1.9 - create a beta api-group Events with the new Event type,
 - 1.10 - migrate at controllers running in controller manager to use events API group,
-- 1.11 - finish migrating Events in all components and move and move events storage representation to the new type.
+- 1.11 - finish migrating Events in all components and move events storage representation to the new type.